Prefabs in the United Kingdom: Residual housing stock today

-The strength of the post-war temporary prefab house; fast construction over an aluminium, steel or wooden frame, is today its weakness.
-The properties were only designed to last 10 years, and so some of the quality standards were not as high as they would have been should a longer life have been envisaged.
-Secondly, the quality of metal production then was not as good as it was now, but it should be remembered that in only the previous few years British manufacturing plants had become adept at producing a consistently high quality product for the war effort, and so standards were consistent.
+The strength of the post-war temporary prefab house; fast construction over an aluminium, steel or wooden frame, is now its weakness.
+The properties were only designed to last 10 years, so some of the quality standards were not as high as they would have been if a longer life had been envisaged.
+Additionally, the quality of metal production then was not as good as it was now; in only the previous few years British manufacturing plants had become adept at producing a consistently high quality product for the war effort.

 The quality of a steel-framed prefab house, which can be suffering from rust, or a wooden house from rot, can be found in the footings of the structure where it meets the foundation slab.
 With checks undertaken by a qualified building surveyor, the structural integrity of the house can be quickly ascertained through exposure of the footings: if they are not rusty or rotted, the house is normally structurally sound.

 The second problem with non-refurbished houses is the use of asbestos in the original construction, particularly in the roof structure.
 Again, a qualified surveyor should be able to ascertain if asbestos is present, what type, and how to address its removal.
 There are a number of central and local government grants available for domestic asbestos removal which should cover most of the cost.

 The third problem with the survival of prefabs in the 21st century is that of style.
 Never seen as aesthetically pleasing, the tight building regulations meant they also came with reasonable-sized rooms and gardens.
 Modern house construction can create around 35 living spaces per acre, while often the prefabs will form site layouts of fewer than 20.
 This, together with the age of the properties, makes redevelopment of mass prefab sites a distinct advantage to councils and housing associations.
 Hence, every year since 2000, the number of prefabs remaining has approximately halved.